danielklimov/tkm/models/unipacc/diagrams/orders.md

 - the main table - [applicant_orders](../tables/applicant_orders.md)
 - detail table - [applicant_order_items](../tables/applicant_order_items.md).

-An order usually consist only one line - "Qualification verification request" or "Skill verification".
+An order usually consist of only one line - "Qualification verification request" or "Skill verification request".
 But an additional items (lines) may be added to the order, for example, "Additional fee".

 An order is created either from [verification_requests](../tables/verification_requests.md) or [svp_bookings](../tables/svp_bookings.md) and references one of these